Whoever wrote this is a fucking lunatic and knows nothing of plant medicine and furthermore is an AA/NA cultist

 To note (briefly) regarding Ibogaine as effective in detoxing heroin junkies, according to Wikipedia, the action of the psychoactive drug within the plant "is metabolized in the human body by cytochrome P450 2D6 into noribogaine (12-hydroxyibogamine).
 Noribogaine is most potent as a serotonin reuptake inhibitor.
 It acts as a moderate κ-opioid receptor agonist and weak µ-opioid receptor agonist or weak partial agonist.[29" I can understand how a kappa-opioid receptor agonist may help detox an addict, but I don't understand how inhibiting serotonin re-uptake (which means more serotonin) as well as activating the mu-opioid receptor would do any such thing except provide physical comfort to the addict, which by the way, I don't believe is good for addicts.
 I don't believe addicts should detox comfortably for several obvious reasons.

-At any rate, I can't believe I have to say this and state what seems so clear, but let's proceed given that the Ibogaine pumpers, while also being generally enraged and unstable, believe the plant to be a comprehensive, lifelong solution, that by tripping out once, albeit therapeutically, we are somehow free from the addict mind and heart.
+At any rate, I can't believe I have to say this and state what seems so clear, but let's proceed given that the Ibogaine pumpers, while also being generally enraged and unstable, believe the plant to be a comprehensive, lifelong solution, that by tripping their balls off once, albeit therapeutically, we are somehow free from the addict mind and heart.
 Don't worry about doing any actual work on yourself day after day, week after week, month after month, year after year or decade after decade because the plant itself can somehow assume the day to day grind of human life - it can write your inventory, make your amends, give back to your family, friends and other loved ones all that you have taken.
-It can also meditate, exercise, eat right, work hard, contribute, serve and work with others (which, quite frankly, every addict must do, as service runs contrary to addiction, and thus service is the nature of the solution that undoes the selfish addict within.)
+It can also meditate, exercise, eat right, work hard, contribute, serve and work with others (which, quite frankly, every addict must do, as service runs contrary to addiction, and thus service is the nature of the solution that undoes the selfishness within.)

-Once you are detoxed and you fall right off your pink cloud one day, all of the hard work of recovery, life, family and career you and you alone must gather the strength and willingness to take on, you and you alone must get up and act.
+Once you are detoxed and you fall right off your pink cloud one day, all of the hard work of recovery, life, family and career you and you alone must gather the strength and willingness to take on.
+You and you alone must get up and act.
 The plant can't do that for you, and by all accounts, detox is but a short clinical procedure.
-The ass must then rise up off of the couch, brother.
+The ass must then rise up off of the couch, buddy.
 Sorry if that offends you or violates your "safe space."
 The fever pitch nowadays about everybody's feelings and how everything must be scrubbed and sanitized is insufferable.
 Is the notion of growing up and becoming an adult really so devastating that we have to castigate such language as discriminatory?
 Ridiculous.

 Apparently, I also know nothing about plant medicine (meaning nothing at all), despite having spent a fair amount of time studying Chinese herbs, tinctures, homeopathy, Ayurvedic medicine, drug action and psychopharmacology.
 Plant medicine?
-You mean like weed, bro?
+You mean like weed, dude?
 Let me guess, pot is medicine, too, right?
 Try telling that to your poor brain.
 Or how about heroin, a derivative of the poppy plant, or cocaine, a derivative of the coca plant?